cqse/teamscale-jacoco-agent/agent/README.md

 (`uniformPath` and `duration` is set automatically)

-The `testPath` parameter is a hierarchically structured identifier of the test and must be url encoded.
+The `uniformPath` parameter is a hierarchically structured identifier of the test and must be url encoded.
 E.g. `com/example/MyTest/testSomething` -> `http://localhost:8123/test/start/com%2Fexample%2FMyTest%2FtestSomething`.

 #### Test-wise coverage modes